2nzi/skillcorner-analytics/README.md

 ### Technical Challenges

 During development, hardware failure resulted in partial code loss despite version control.
 Some components and code cleanup work had to be rebuilt from earlier commits, which may result in inconsistent code quality across different modules.

+### Design & Planned Features

+An extensive design system was created in Figma with comprehensive wireframes and mockups.
+Several planned features from the original design were not implemented:

+- **Match Analysis Enhancements**:
+  - Events leading to goals with interactive chart analysis
+  - Individual player charts
+  - Dynamic player statistics overlay synchronized with match playback
+  - Real-time metric updates during timeline navigation

+- **Additional Features**:
+  - Advanced filtering and search capabilities
+  - Export functionality for analysis reports

 ### Current Limitations